 I really enjoy cooking with the ingredients available in Switzerland the quality of vegetables, salads, and herbs seem to be better.
 There is also a wider variety of dairy products available in supermarkets and the meat is just fantastic!
 A lack of fish and seafood is a bit limiting, however being in the mountains it's completely understandable and somehow, with the cold climate, fish is not generally at the top of most people's ideal menus.
 I really enjoy cooking in the Swiss Alps and using all the lovely produce that's available.

-5. Working as Powder Byrne’s Swiss Cook means cooking for clients in their own apartment.
+5. Working as Powder Byrne’s Swiss Cook means preparing meals for clients in their own apartment.
 What makes cooking in a client’s apartment different from cooking in a restaurant?

 It is very different cooking in front of guests compared to cooking in an industrial kitchen.
 You have to be on your best behaviour and super tidy, and if you make a mistake you can’t react, you have to stay calm and deal with the issue.